holubvladyslav/Vladyslav-Holub-s-Portfolio/README.md

 - Explore rental performance by location
 - Compare daily rental rates and estimated car prices

-Also I can not hide the fact that I am passionate about automotive industry, so working on this project was both useful and also exciting for me.
+Also I can not hide the fact that I am passionate about automotive industry, so working on this project was both useful and exciting for me.

 ## Data Cleaning

-First decision was to do data cleansing stage:
+First decision was to do a data cleansing stage:
 - Fixed inconsistent vehicle types (e.g. replaced general “car” type with sedan, coupe, hatchback, convertible).
 This task was half-automated by AI
 - Fixed duplicate entries in `vehicle_make` like “Mercedes-Benz” vs “Mercedes Benz”
 - Filled 75 missing values in `fueltype` based on make & model groups also by using help of AI